akadeach/bidApp/README.md

-# Decentralized Voting
+# Decentralized Bidding

-A decentralized voting system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.
+A decentralized Bidding system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.

-> This code was cloned from https://github.com/arlbibek/dVoting.
+> This code was cloned from https://github.com/akadeach/bidApp.git.

 ## System Workflow

 A brief explanation on the basic workflow of the application.

-- Admin will create a voting instance by launching/deploying the system in a blockchain network (EVM), then create an election instance and start the election with the details of the election filled in (including candidates for voters to vote).
+- Admin will create a Bidding instance by launching/deploying the system in a blockchain network (EVM), then create an auction instance and start the auction with the details of the auction filled in (including candidates for bidders to bid).
-- Then the likely voters connect to the same blockchain network register to become a voter.
+- Then the likely bidders connect to the same blockchain network register to become a bidder.
 Once the users successfully register, their respective details are sent/displayed in the admins' panel (i.e. verification page).
 - The admin then will check if the registration information (blockchain account address, name, and phone number) is valid and matches with his record.
-If yes, then the admin approves the registered user making them eligible to take part and cast their respective vote in the election.
+If yes, then the admin approves the registered user making them eligible to take part and cast their respective bid in the auction.
-- The registered user (voter) following the approval from the admin casts their vote to the candidate of interest (from the voting page).
+- The registered user (bidder) following the approval from the admin casts their bid to the candidate of interest (from the Bidding page).
-- After some time, depending on the scale of the election the admin ends the election.
-As that happens the voting is closed and the results are displayed announcing the winner at the top of the results page.
+- After some time, depending on the scale of the auction the admin ends the auction.
+As that happens the Bidding is closed and the results are displayed announcing the winner at the top of the results page.

 ---